OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/19 December 2001.md

 ## Control System & Sociopolitical Manipulation

-- The **Amsterdam server** crash was due to an attack through the owner, but not a conscious one.
 - A "**cleansing action**" was behind a recent meltdown—beneficial both personally and for the group.
 - A group of **agents** had attempted infiltration, takeover, and destruction of the group.
 Discrediting was described as "impromptu plan b."
 - **Terri** is a conscious agent; **JoJo**, **Olga**, and **Vincent** are not.
 - **TB** is confirmed to be a conscious agent.
-- The group should be closed, but with modifications in participation as previously outlined—specifically pulling back from deep personal involvement.
 - The group should no longer interact with or investigate **VB**, but previously posted material about him should not be removed to avoid setting a precedent.

 ---